Kitura/Kitura/README.md

  Make sure the latest Swift compiler is installed https://swift.org/download/.
 After installing it, make sure you update your PATH environment variable as described in the installation instructions (e.g. export PATH=/Library/Developer/Toolchains/swift-latest.xctoolchain/usr/bin:$PATH)

-5. Grab the Swift package dependencies using Swift Package Manager

- In the root directory of this project run `swift build` to copy the dependencies. **Note the build process itself will fail!**

-6. Build Kitura and Kitura Sample
+5. Build Kitura and Kitura Sample

- Then run `make` to build the helper libraries, Kitura framework, and the sample program.
+ Run `make` to build the helper libraries, Kitura framework, and the sample program (invokes swift build).

-7. Run KituraSample:
+6. Run KituraSample:

  You can run the sample program which located in: `<path-to-repo>/.build/debug`.
 From the project root, execute the `./.build/debug/KituraSample` command from a terminal window.
 You should see a message that says "Listening on port 8090".